-The Division of Education offers a program in Literacy Teaching of literacy leading to the Master of Science in Education (M.S.Ed.).
+The Division of Education offers a program in the teaching of literacy leading to the Master of Science in Education (M.S.Ed.) based in Corning.
+NY.
 The graduate program in literacy is designed to prepare master teachers of literacy as consultants, program coordinators, specialists and classroom teachers (birth through grade 6).
 The program's emphasis is placed on the practical application of current reading approaches and strategies, materials, methodologies, goal assessment, techniques, evaluation, and professional responsibilities of the literacy teacher.
 Upon completion of the program, the student is expected to demonstrate a thorough knowledge of both developmental and remedial literacy.